Get stories and expert advice on all things related to college and parenting.

 As your student acclimates to their new campus and life, check in about what they do on a daily basis to keep themselves safe.
 You can help by supplying good advice and the best safety tools available.

-Many of these recommendations were shared at orientation and move-in, but it’s good to revisit the list periodically — it may take your student a while to check off every box!
+Many of these recommendations will be shared at orientation and move-in, but it’s good to revisit the list periodically.
+It may take your student a while to check off every box!

 Always lock your dorm room and secure your valuables.

 Don’t let anyone who doesn’t have a student ID into the residence hall.
 Even if they ask nicely.
 Verify their identity.

 Sign up for campus emergency alerts.
 (Parents may be able to sign up for these as well.)
 Program emergency numbers into your cellphone for easy access.

 Use the buddy system.
 It can be tempting to go for a run alone, or make a quick trip to the library by yourself after dark, but it’s not worth the risk.
 Never be alone at night or in remote areas.
 Stick with your friends at parties and don’t let a friend leave a party alone or with someone they don’t know.
 Use the buddy system when taking public transportation, Uber and Lyft, too.

 Use campus security escorts and safe rides.

 Take advantage of safety training.
 Many campuses offer self-defense classes, or you can sign up for one at a local Y or recreation center.